Matt2408/Data_Science_0172/READMEV2.md

 </details>

 ### Literature research
 In this part of the chapter you can find some of the literature findings that I have done while researching the project domain.
 I only wrote down the most important findings from the papers that we could use for the project domain or for writing the paper in the future.
+This documentation was really nice for writing the paper and understanding the subject field.
+Since it gives myself and the group the option to really quickly read the most important subjects from those scientific papers.
 <details> <summary>The accelerometer project findings lab research 1.0</summary>
 This paper is focused on finding the most accurate classification based on machine learning used different kinds of accelerator sensors.
 But in my opinion the paper gives great insights about the following topics.